Tensor products of multimatroids and a Brylawski-type formula for the transition polynomial: Multimatroids

 \section{Multimatroids}

-Multimatroids were introduced by Bouchet in~\cite{MM1zbMATH01116184}.
-They are defined on what he called a \emph{carrier}, a pair $(U,\Omega)$ where $U$ is a finite set and $\Omega$ is a partition of $U$ into (non-empty) blocks called \emph{skew classes}.
+Multimatroids were introduced by Bouchet in~\cite{MM1zbMATH01116184} as a simultaneous generalization of delta-matroids and isotropic systems which he had earlier introduced in~\cite{MR904585} and~\cite{MR919874}, respectively.
+They are defined on what he called a \emph{carrier}, a pair $(U,\Omega)$ where $U$ is a finite set, called the \emph{ground set}, and $\Omega$ is a partition of $U$ into (non-empty) blocks called \emph{skew classes}.
 If each skew class has size $q$, then $(U,\Omega)$ is a $q$-carrier.

-Informally, it is the set of skew classes rather than the underlying set $U$ which plays the role of the set of elements of a multimatroid, with the members of a skew class representing different states or roles that the corresponding element of the multimatroid might play.
+It is helpful to think of the skew classes, rather than the elements of $U$, as playing a role analogous to the elements of a matroid, and the elements of each skew class representing different `states' that the skew class might play.
 As an illustration, in Section~\ref{sec:rg} we consider multimatroids arising from ribbon graphs (or, equivalently, graphs in surfaces).
 There each edge of the ribbon graph corresponds to a skew class, and each skew class consists of three elements that can be thought of corresponding to an edge being either present, absent, or present but given a ``half-twist''.
 We shall adopt notation that reflects this understanding.